-As in the Digital Learning Device Rural Grant Program, this round targeted rural and high need districts (although with a slightly higher threshold, as seen in the table on the following page).
-In addition, the program allowed locally authorized charter schools to apply directly for funding rather than only through their district.
+As in the Digital Learning Device Rural Grant Program, this round targeted rural and high need districts (although with slight differences, as seen in the table on the following page).
+In addition, the program allowed locally-authorized charter schools to apply directly for funding rather than only through their district.
 Local charters, as well state special schools and state charter schools, competed against each other.
 Districts competed with other districts.